-Estimated ABC marginal posterior distributions for each of the income distribution parameters in (3) are summarized in figure 6 below.
-As a first observation, all scenarios yield posterior distribution estimates which significantly differ from the ellicited prior distributions, effectively updating these prior beliefs.
-The most relevant result is the strong bias for all parameters affecting the estimates obtained without considering 'missing rich' issues.
+Estimated ABC marginal posterior distributions for each of the income distribution parameters in (4) are summarized in figure 8 in Appendix A. As a first observation, all scenarios yield posterior distribution estimates which significantly differ from the elicited prior distributions, effectively updating these prior beliefs.
+A most relevant result is the strong bias of parameter estimates obtained without considering MR issues.
+In this scenario the α shape parameter is under-estimated while the scale parameter β and the shape parameters p and q are all over-estimated.
 In contrast, both scenarios correcting for these issues yield estimated posterior distributions centered at their true value.
-Additionally, introducing uncertainty on the (\bar{p}, δ, t) parameters yields posterior distributions for the income distribution parameters which reflect higher uncertainty than the respective estimates obtained under the known true values for these.
+Additionally, introducing uncertainty on the (\bar{p}, δ, t) parameters yields posterior distributions for the income distribution parameters which reflect only slightly higher uncertainty than the respective estimates obtained under the known true values for these.
+Finally, insight on the performance of the (ABC-AM) sampler underlying these marginal density estimates can be obtained from traceplots illustrating the sequence of draws from the algorithm.
+For the more complex case where MR parameters are uncertain a priori, the traceplots presented in figure 8 suggest a stable behavior of the MCMC sampler around the respective parameter's true value after the initial burn-in period, not providing any evidence of convergence issues.